cdomet-d/irc/bot/libs/curl/docs/libcurl/libcurl-errors.md

 ## CURLM_INTERNAL_ERROR (4)

 This can only be returned if libcurl bugs.
-Please report it to us.
+Please report it to us!

 ## CURLM_BAD_SOCKET (5)